Chatham Roberdeau Wheat

-Chatham Roberdeau Wheat (April 9, 1826 - June 27, 1862) was a captain in the United States Army Volunteers during the Mexican War, Louisiana State Representative, lawyer, mercenary in Cuba, Mexico, and Italy, adventurer, and major in the Confederate States Army during the American Civil War.
+Chatham Roberdeau Wheat (April 9, 1826 - June 27, 1862) was an American politician, lawyer, adventurer and military officer serving both the United States Army and the Confederate States Army.

+Wheat first saw action as a captain of the United States Volunteers during the Mexican–American War where he was promoted to a lieutenant.
+Upon leaving the military, he successfully sought election to Louisiana House of Representatives, serving a 1 year term from 1848–1849.
+Following his term in office he served as a mercenary in Cuba, Mexico, and Italy, and later as a major in the Confederate States Army during the American Civil War.

+Wheat is remembered as a pioneer of the filibuster movement in the Antebellum United States, he led several raids into Cuba where he was commissioned a colonel and gained most of his military experience.

 Early life and career

-Born in Alexandria, Virginia, the son of an Episcopalian preacher, Wheat moved with his family to Nashville, Tennessee, when he was 12 years old.
+Chatham Roberdeau Wheat was born on April 9, 1826, to Selina Blair (née Patten) and John Thomas Wheat.
+His great-grandfather was Pennsylvania politician and Founding Father Daniel Roberdeau.
+His father was an Episcopalian preacher.
+Wheat moved with his family to Nashville, Tennessee, when he was 12 years old.
+He studied at the Episcopal High School in Alexandria, Virginia.
+His father would also serve as a chaplain in the Confederate States Army.

 Growing to 6 ft 4 in tall and weighing 240 lb, Wheat's physical stature was impressive.
 He was elected a lieutenant then later as a captain in the First Tennessee Mounted Regiment under General Winfield Scott in the Mexican–American War.

 He left the military due to illness and returned to Louisiana, where he was elected a representative of New Orleans to the Louisiana State Legislature in 1848.
 He was admitted to the bar in 1849.

 Subsequently, his wanderlust inspired him to undertake a series of international mercenary and filibuster adventures.
 He was commissioned a colonel by Narciso López in his Cuban filibustering expedition.

 In 1855, he joined the Juan Álvarez campaign against Santa Anna where he was commissioned a brigadier general in charge of artillery by the State of Guerrero.

-He travelled to Italy to serve under Garibaldi but soon left when his state seceded from the Union.
+He travelled to Italy to serve under Garibaldi but soon left when Virginia seceded from the Union.